S1

 Leaving Korea

 Most foreigners sit in the middle.
-They need a real bike for daily life, but they do not want the full burden of buying and reselling later.
+They need a real bike for daily life, but they do not want the cost of repeated rental or the burden of buying and reselling later.

 Why monthly wins